poult-lab/daily-word/english_words_ learning.md

 Courtesy, on the other hand, refers to demonstrating kindness, friendliness, and consideration towards others. <ins>It involves being aware of others' needs and feelings, and making an effort to be helpful and accommodating.
 For example, holding the door open for someone, offering to help someone with their bags, or smiling and making eye contact when greeting someone are all examples of courteous behavior.</ins>

 In summary, politeness is more about adhering to social norms and formalities, while courtesy is more about demonstrating kindness and consideration towards others.

+09.inherent  [ɪnˈhɪrənt]

+[adj] {~ (in sb/sth)} the difficulties inherent in a study of this type.

+"that is a basic or permanent part of sb/sth and that cannot be removed"-intrinsic-

+10.intrinsic /ɪnˈtrɪnzɪk/

+[adj] the intrinsic value of education.

+"belonging to or part of the real nature of sth/sb"

+> While both words refer to something that is essential or inherent, “intrinsic” implies that something is an essential part of the nature of a thing, while “inherent” implies that something is a permanent or characteristic attribute of a thing1.
+So, if you’re talking about something that is an essential part of the nature of a thing, use “intrinsic”.
+If you’re talking about something that is a permanent or characteristic attribute of a thing, use "inherent".
+>
+> However, it’s important to note that these differences are subtle, and the two words are often used interchangeably.

+11.inherit /ɪnˈherɪt/

+[v] She inherited a fortune from her father.

+"to receive money, property, etc. from sb when they die"

+[v] He has inherited his mother's patience.

+"to have qualities, physical features, etc. that are similar to those of your parents, grandparents, etc."

+[v] policies inherited from the previous administration.

+"if you inherit a particular situation from sb, you are now responsible for dealing with it, especially because you have replaced that person in their job"